mRcSchwering/magic-soup/docs/tutorials.md

 ### Monitoring

-One nice tool for monitoring an ongoing simulation run is [TensorBoard](https://www.tensorflow.org/tensorboard).
+One nice tool for monitoring an ongoing simulation is [TensorBoard](https://www.tensorflow.org/tensorboard).
 It's an app that watches a directory and displays logged data as line charts, histograms, images and more.
 It can be installed from [pipy](https://pypi.org/project/tensorboard/).
-_pytorch_ already includes a `SummaryWriter` that can be used for writing these logging files.
+_PyTorch_ already includes a `SummaryWriter` that can be used for writing these logging files.

 ```python
 # main.py